Guide

 - A page slug changes.

-- A campaign or old page needs to point to a newer page.
+- A retired URL should point to a newer page.

 Design Basics